History of Special Olympics

-"A Very Special Christmas 7" is released, infusing the Christmas record series with the energy and talent of a new generation of music stars.
+"A Very Special Christmas 7" is released, infusing the record-breaking Christmas record series with the energy and talent of a new generation of music stars.
 See www.veryspecialchristmas.org.

 The first Special Olympics Global Congress is held in Marrakech, Morocco.
 Hundreds of Special Olympics leaders from around the world gather to chart the next five years of work.
 See a slideshow about the Congress

 2010's Eunice Kennedy Shriver Challenge.
-Held in Washington, D.C., it was a daylong celebration of sport in honor of Special Olympics' founder featured running, walking and biking events plus music and games.
+Held in Washington, D.C., it was a daylong celebration of sport in honor of Special Olympics' founder and featured running, walking and biking events plus music and games.